acend/quarkus-techlab/content/en/docs/02.0/22_implementing-rest.md

 ### {{% param sectionnumber %}}.3: Consuming Data

 With another microservice we would like to consume the data served by our data-producer.
-Create another quarkus application called 'data-consumer' with the follwing extensions: "rest-client-reactive-jackson".
+Create another quarkus application called `data-consumer` with the follwing extensions: `rest-client-reactive-jackson`.

 {{% details title="Hint" %}}

 ```bash
 mvn io.quarkus:quarkus-maven-plugin:{{% param "quarkusVersion" %}}:create \
     -DprojectGroupId=ch.puzzle \
     -DprojectArtifactId=data-consumer \